stjosh/auto_groups/README.md

 * Install and enable the App
 * Go to "Admin -> Additional Settings" to configure the Auto Groups, Override Groups and further behavior.

-Note that this app requires Nextcloud 18 or later.
+Note that this app prevents group deletions for groups referenced as Auto Groups or Override Groups.

 ## Manual Testing